vegaprotocol/specs/protocol/0022-AUTH-auth.md

 - Manage users
   - Create a new user
-  - signin, login, logout to the wallet (authentication method to be defined by implementation)
+  - sign-in, login, logout to the wallet (authentication method to be defined by implementation)
 - Manage a user's parties and associated key pairs (a party is associated with exactly one key pair)
   - create a party and associated key pair
   - list all parties and key pairs